msqr1/importizer/README.md

 | Quoted        | 1.
 Relative to directory of the current file<br>2.
 Same as angle-bracket |
 | Angle bracket | 1.
 Relative to each of `includePaths`                                    |

-# Macros
-- Modules, unlike headers, were explicitly designed to be encapsulated from macros and so they wouldn't leak them.
-If a macro is defined in a header, and the header get modularized, it will only exist in that module.
-Some ways to remedy:
-  - Add the macro definition on the command line when compiling for the files that needed the macro (using `-D...`).
-  - Refactor the macro definition into a separate header, `#include` that where the macro is needed, and add the new header to `ignoredHdrs`.
-  - Add the macro-containing headers to the `ignoredHdrs` (their paired sources, if available will be treated as if they have a `main()`)

 # Settings
 - CLI settings will override config file settings
 - Paths are relative to the current working directory for CLI settings, and relative to the config file for TOML settings.